johnmackyllego/crud/README.md

-# crud or create, read, and update. using django and uses bootstrap as style for the UI
+#  a simple CRUD or create, read, update and delete. using django and uses bootstrap as style for the UI